A checklist to help you decide between custom fit and freestanding furniture. Built-in or loose, which should you go for?

 All said and done, it’s a pretty level field when pitching built-ins and loose furniture against each other as there are many considerations to take into account.
 Built-ins maximise space, create more storage, give a clean and neat appearance, and lend cohesion to a home.
 Loose furniture lets you mix and match to serve different needs or moods, can be easily replaced and adapted, and are more manageable even on tight budgets.
 Ideally, your home should have a mix of both.

-Looking to transform your home?
-Click here to get a free consultation now!
+Ready to transform your home?
+Click here to schedule a free consultation with us today and let’s turn your dream home into a reality!